Metro-Goldwyn-Mayer: Post-bankruptcy era

 On January 4, 2011, MGM and Weigel Broadcasting announced plans to distribute MeTV nationwide.
 On February 2, 2011, MGM named Jonathan Glickman to be the film president of MGM.
-Six days later, MGM was finalizing a distribution deal with Sony Pictures Entertainment to handle distribution of its 4,000 films and DVDs worldwide and on digital platforms, including the two upcoming Bond films: Skyfall and Spectre.
-There were four studios who were bidding on the Bond distribution rights: Paramount Pictures, Warner Bros.
-Pictures, 20th Century Fox, and Columbia Pictures.
-Paramount was the first studio who dropped out of the Bond bidding.
+Six days later, MGM was finalizing a distribution deal with Sony Pictures Entertainment to handle distribution of its films worldwide, including the two upcoming Bond films Skyfall and Spectre, and MGM having the right to be co-financier on selected Sony films, such as The Girl with the Dragon Tattoo.
 The deal was finalized on April 13, 2011.
-Post-bankruptcy, MGM also co-financed SPE's The Girl with the Dragon Tattoo.
 20th Century Fox's deal with MGM handling its library distribution worldwide was set to expire in September 2011.
 However, the deal was renewed and extended on April 14, 2011 and, after five years, was renewed and extended again on June 27, 2016.
-It was expired in June 2020.
+It was expired in June 2020 due to Disney's acquisition of 21st Century Fox's properties (including 20th Century Fox) in 2019.

-MGM moved forward with several upcoming projects, including remakes of RoboCop and Poltergeist (the RoboCop and Poltergeist remakes were released in 2014 and 2015, respectively), and released their first post-bankruptcy film Zookeeper, which was co-distributed by Columbia Pictures on July 8, 2011.
+MGM moved forward with several upcoming projects, including remakes of RoboCop and Poltergeist (the RoboCop and Poltergeist remakes were released in 2014 and 2015, respectively), and released their first post-bankruptcy film, Zookeeper, which was co-distributed by Columbia Pictures on July 8, 2011.
 The new MGM, under Barber and Birnbaum's control, focuses on co-investing on films made by another party, which handle all distribution and marketing for the projects.
 MGM handles international television distribution rights for the new films as well as its library of existing titles and also retains its in-house production service.
 In separate 2011 deals, the rights to MGM's completed films Red Dawn and The Cabin in the Woods were dealt to FilmDistrict as well as Lionsgate Films, respectively.

 On October 3, 2012, Birnbaum announced his intention to exit his role as an MGM executive and return to "hands-on" producing.
-He will remain with the studio to produce films on "an exclusive basis".
+He remained with the studio to produce films on "an exclusive basis".
 In December 2012, Denkert retired as co-president of MGM on Stage after producing five Broadway and West End plays.
 In May 2014, MGM introduced The Works, a channel available in 31 percent of the country, including stations owned by Titan Broadcast Management.